 3. Research the criteria your family court uses when awarding child custody

-Family courts are going to make child custody decisions based on what they believe is best for your children.
-Most often they have specific criteria they will look at first during the decision making process.
+Family courts decide child custody based on what they believe is best for your children.
+They often have specific criteria they will look at first during the decision-making process.
 Ask your divorce lawyer about their experience and what they think is the best way to prepare for child custody proceedings based on the criteria looked at by the court.

 4. Make a list of strengths and weaknesses for you and your spouse after divorce